cetz-package/cetz/manual.typ

 ```

 == Polar
-Defines a point a `radius` distance away from the origin at the given `angle`.
-An angle of zero degrees.
-An angle of zero degrees is to the right, a degree of 90 is upward.
+Defines a point a `radius` distance away from the origin at the given `angle`, given in radians.
+An angle of `0` is to the right, an angle of `3.14/2` is upward.

 #def-arg("angle", `<angle>`, [The angle of the coordinate.])
 #def-arg("radius", `<number> or <length> or <array of length or number>`, [The distance from the origin.
 An array can be given, in the form `(x, y)` to define the `x` and `y` radii of an ellipse instead of a circle.])